 # True when any cpu.utilization timeseries' value is greater than 50 data('cpu.utilization') > 50 # True when cpu.utilization greater than 30 and memory.utilization less than 40 data('cpu.utilization') > 50 and data('memory.utilization') < 40 # Complex example of a condition.
 Checking if the moving average of the memory # utilization is greater than 2 times the stddev mem = data('memory.utilization') mem_mean = mem.mean(over='1h') mem_stddev = mem.stddev() mem_mean > 2 * mem_stddev

 By default, the state of the predicate changes when its predicate value changes (from

 when() function can be used to require that the condition holds for a certain amount of time, or a percentage of a certain amount of time.
 These duration controls are typically used to create detectors that ignore temporary spikes.

-# Will generate True the instant when cpu.utilization is above 50, it will generate False the instant cpu.utilization falls below 50. when(data('cpu.utilization') > 50) # Will generate True when cpu.utilization has been above 50 for 5 minutes # continuously, it will generate False again once cpu.utlilization goes below # 50 continously for 5 minutes when(data('cpu.utilization') > 50, '5m') # Will generate True when cpu.utilization has been above 50 for 75% of 5 minutes # continuously, it will generate False again once cpu.utlilization goes below 50 # continously for 75% of 5 minutes when(data('cpu.utilization') > 50, '5m', .75)
+# Will generate True the instant when cpu.utilization is above 50; will # generate False the instant cpu.utilization falls below 50. when(data('cpu.utilization') > 50) # Will generate True when cpu.utilization has been above 50 for 5 minutes # continuously; will generate False if cpu.utilization drops below 50 at # any point during the next 5 minutes, i.e., even if it dips instantaneously # below 50. when(data('cpu.utilization') > 50, '5m') # Will generate True when cpu.utilization has been above 50 for 75% of 5 minutes # continuously; will generate False if the cpu.utilization drops below 50 for # more than 25% of 5 minutes. when(data('cpu.utilization') > 50, '5m', .75)

 Conditions behave like filters in the sense that it is possible to define one without actually making use of it.
 To make use of it, you need the detect() function.